 Our client expressed interest in moving to a flexible microservice application in the cloud that would allow them to control all aspects of their product seamlessly.
-Not only would customers benefit from a streamlined experience, high availability and increased security and disaster recovery, they reasoned, but they would also reduce the time (and cost) spent supporting individual customer hardware and simplify their billing process.
+Not only would their customers benefit from a streamlined experience, high availability, and increased security and disaster recovery, our client reasoned, but they themselves would also reduce the time (and cost) spent supporting individual customer hardware and simplify their billing process.

 Creating a Multi-Faceted Solution

 ClearScale leveraged a combination of tools and platforms to create a custom-built solution that would meet all of our client’s needs.

 One of the key components of the solution ClearScale provided our client is Red Hat’s OpenShift platform, which combines Docker and Kubernetes to help developers rapidly deploy and scale container-based applications.
 Because of its seamless integration with Docker, OpenShift provides full support for Docker APIs as well as repositories of containers that help with development.